shouryan01/google-tasks-desktop/README.md

 That's it!
 The app is a no-nonsense wrapper around Google Tasks, it just works!
 This implementation meets all my needs and I am satisfied with it.
 However, there are some notable missing features that others might want

-### If this repo gets more than 100 stars, I'll work on the following
+### If this repo gets more than 100 stars, I'll work on the following:

 - Switching between more than one account and sign out of current account.
 - Dark mode.